go-jet/jet/README.md

 |           |   |-- mpaa_rating.go
 |           |   ...
 ```
-Types from `table` and `enum` are used to write type safe SQL in Go, and `model` types are combined and used to store
+Types from `table` and `enum` are used to write type safe SQL in Go, and `model` types are combined to store
 results of the SQL queries.

 #### Lets write some SQL queries in Go